hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step8-pipeline.md

 `tkn pipelines list`{{execute}}

-The pipeline is simply defined and it's not running, yet.
+The pipeline is defined but it's not running, yet.